 On standard ATCA modules, IP connectivity is mandatory for module control.
 This is generally provided by two 10/100/1000 Ethernet ports on the backplane in zone 2 (redundant base interface).
-The respective lines are wired to the extension module, where the required connectivity can be made to the IPMC, the MARS module, or to an MGT link on the control FPGA via an SGMII Phy device.
+This is a requirement for an ATCA compliant backplane, but not for an ATCA compliant module.
+The module is free to ignore the Ethernet ports and provide IP connectivity by any suitable means.
+On a future L1Topo ATCA crate one would possibly avoid wiring two slots exclusively to the two base interface ports.
+On L1Topo a few differential signal pairs towards the bottom of the module are reserved for module access via Ethernet, PCIe, or other connectivity.
+The respective lines are wired to the extension module, where the required connectivity can be made to a local microcontroller, an SGMII Phy device, or straight into an MGT link on the control FPGA.
 A dedicated SFP based control link into the control FPGA will transport module control signals initially.
 It will be connected into an optical VME bus extender, so as to allow controlling L1Topo from a VME crate CPU within the current L1 online software empire.